ozziexsh/comit-react/lessons/05-html-linking/readme.md

-# Exercise 05 - HTML Linking
+# Lesson 05 - HTML Linking

 The `<a>` element (or anchor element) creates a hyperlink to other web pages, files, locations within the same page, email addresses, or any other URL.